According to Greek inscriptions, Jewish communities exist since the 5th century BC, on the Pontus Euxinus shore (nowadays Black Sea).

 Romanian Holocaust reduced the Jewish population to half.

 About 140,000 Jews from Moldavia and Wallachia were deported to Transnistria, a variant of Poland’s concentration camps.

 During the war, 47 ships with over 26,000 Jews left Romanian harbours of Galati, Braila and Constanta to Palestine.

 At the end of the war over 130,000 of Transylvanian Jews were deported to Košice – Csap and Auschwitz.

-When the Romanian government saw an opportunity in this, it made a mutual agreement with the Israeli one according to which Romania virtually sold its Jews for USD 10,000 per person.
+So it made a mutual agreement with the Israeli one to virtually sold its Jews for USD 10,000 per person.

 450,000 Jews originating from Romania are living in Israel.